 Target 17.16: Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilise and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all countries, in particular developing countries.

 - A UN collaboration: PAGE brings together five UN agencies – UN Environment, International Labour Organization, UN Development Programme, UN Industrial Development Organization, and UN Institute for Training and Research – whose mandates, networks and expertise combined can offer integrated and holistic support to countries on IGE, ensuring coherence and avoiding duplication.
 PAGE represents a mechanism to coordinate UN action on green economy and to assist countries in achieving and monitoring the SDGs.
-In addition, PAGE works with a wide network actors and stakeholders, including eight funding partners and 10 action partners.
+In addition, PAGE works with a wide network of actors and stakeholders, including eight funding partners and 10 action partners.

 Target 17.17: Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships.